 What if My Visa Still Gets Rejected?

-If your visa application is rejected by the German embassy in your home country, you will be refunded.
+If your visa application is rejected by the German embassy in your home country, you will be refunded and the provider will close your blocked account.
 Contact your provider or the German consulate in your country, and they will tell you what you need to submit to get your money back.

 The transfer fee will not be refunded.